faribaghorbani/Autoformer/README.md

 ## Proposed Modifications

-- **Adaptive Multi-Scale Decomposition** — combines moving-average kernels of 13, 25, and 49 using learned weights.
+- **Adaptive Multi-Scale Decomposition** — combines moving-average kernels of 13, 25, and 49 using learned weights (branch experiment1)
-- **Sample-Adaptive Lag Selection (2A)** — selects Top-$k$ Auto-Correlation delays independently for each sample.
+- **Sample-Adaptive Lag Selection (2A)** — selects Top-$k$ Auto-Correlation delays independently for each sample. (branch experiment2)
 - **Adaptive Period Routing (2B)** — uses a lightweight MLP to adaptively weight the selected periods.
-In our experiments, 2B is used together with 2A.
+In our experiments, 2B is used together with 2A. (branch experiment2)

+(the baseline repository of Autoformer is pushed on main branch)

 ## Results